What is Laura Spelman Hall in New York City

 Enter Laura Spelman Rockefeller

 Laura Spelman Rockefeller was a philanthropist and wife of John D. Rockefeller.
-Spelman College is also named after Spelman, the daughter of abolitionists who became one herself.
+Spelman College is also named after her, the daughter of abolitionists who became one herself.

-Spelman is an historically black women’s college, but it has integrated in recent years.
+Spelman, to which she donated critical funds, is an historically African-American women’s college, but it has integrated in recent years.
+There is also a Hall dedicated to her on that campus.

-Looking at Laura Spelman Hall, a NYC wonder I discovered while wandering Greenwich Village, you see living space more historic than its quiet neighborhood suggests.
+Looking at Laura Spelman Hall, a city wonder I discovered while wandering Greenwich Village, you see living space more historic than its quiet neighborhood suggests.

 Village Care operated it as a nursing home for decades between the YWCA and the condos.